Redocly/redocly-cli/docs/quickstart.md

 ![Preview of API documentation](./images/preview-docs.png)

-### Lint an OpenAPI description
+### Lint an OpenAPI definition

-The `lint` command is used to check that the OpenAPI description is compliant with a set of rules.
+The `lint` command is used to check that the OpenAPI definition is compliant with a set of rules.
 You can define your own rules if you want to be specific, but to get started, try this:

 ```bash
 redocly lint --extends minimal openapi.yaml